ai4os/ai4-docs/source/index.rst

 Welcome to AI4OS documentation!
 ===============================

+The ``AI4OS`` stack empowers scientist by lowering the barrier to adopt the latest AI models and tools.
+It covers the full ML cycle: from model creation, to training, deployment and monitoring in production.
+Following the FAIR principles for science, both our software (platform and models) are fully open-source and easily portable to any other platform (no vendor lock-in!).

 .. important::

    A quick note on terminology. ``AI4OS`` is the name of the generic software stack that is powering the deployments of different platforms (``AI4EOSC``, ``iMagine``).
-   So for example the **AI4OS Dashboard** is the component that can be deployed as the **AI4EOSC Dashboard** or the **iMagine Dashboard**.
+   So, for example, the **AI4OS Dashboard** is the component that can be deployed as the **AI4EOSC Dashboard** or the **iMagine Dashboard**.
    These platform-specific Dashboards can have minor customizations but the underlying technology remains the same.